 Head into the rippling landscape of the Crete Senesi, where eroded clay deposits have left deep gullies and cliffs.
 Cross a drawbridge to explore the 14th-century abbey of Monte Oliveto Maggiore, filled with vivid frescoes and still inhabited by monks, and then follow a tartufaio (truffle hunter) and his dog through the nearby hills in search of coveted truffles.
 This afternoon, choose between two options: Join a naturalist for a hike in the beautiful Val d’Orcia, a UNESCO World Heritage landscape of fortified hilltop hamlets and villas set atop agricultural fields designed during the Renaissance.
 Or hit the streets of Renaissance Pienza with a guide and walk the town’s old walls to take in the views.
 (B, D)

 Spend a full day immersed in enchanting Siena with a longtime resident and art historian.
 Learn about the vibrant traditions of the Palio, a medieval bareback horse race that still captivates Siena every summer.
 See the world’s oldest bank and decipher the hidden meanings of the frescoes in the Palazzo Pubblico.
 Climb to the top of the unfinished Duomo, whose construction was stopped during the Black Death in 1348.
-In the afternoon, take part in an alfresco drawing class, stopping to sketch the sites as we wander through the old town.
+In the afternoon, enjoy time to continue exploring the city at your leisure.
+Challenge your kids to find the multiple statues of the She-wolf suckling the twins, Romulus and Remus—the symbol of Siena.
+Shop for handcrafted medieval souvenirs in the alleyway shops, or visit the intriguing Museum of Torture.
 A chef meets us back at the villa for a fun evening of cooking followed by a feast.

 This morning, strike out into the lovely countryside on a horseback ride with local equestrians.
 Or pay a visit to the private estate where Kenneth Branagh’s Much Ado About Nothing was filmed, to learn how olives are cultivated, harvested, and pressed into oil.
 Enjoy a tasting of olive oil and cheese before rest of the group arrives for lunch.
 Take advantage of a free afternoon at Villa Dievole to play tennis, take a walk, or relax by the pool.